 - An array of hosts that should not go through the proxy server and should use a direct connection instead.
 Examples of valid entries are "elastic.co", "*.elastic.co", ".elastic.co", ".elastic.co:5601"

-Reporting uses a weekly index in Elasticsearch to store the reporting job and the report
+Reporting uses a weekly index in Elasticsearch to store the reporting job and

 [ "reporting_user" ]